dasch-swiss/dsp-api/docs/03-apis/api-admin/lists.md

 Then the node `childNode4` will be put in position 1, and its siblings will be shifted accordingly.
 The new position given in the request body cannot be the same as the child node's original position.
-If `position: -1` is given, the node will be positioned at the end of children list, and its siblings will be shifted to left.
+If `position: -1` is given, the node will be moved to the end of children list, and its siblings will be shifted to left.
 In case of repositioning the node within its current parent, the maximum permitted position is the length of its children list, i.e. in this example the highest allowed position is 4.